Affiliate links on SoundGuys may earn us a commission. Learn more.

 - Remove both earbuds and connect them to the desired device.

 - Open the 1MORE Music app and sync the earbuds to the app.

 - Click “version info” and follow the prompts to update the earbuds.

 - Once the update is complete, allow the earphones to reconnect.

 1MORE shelled out for Qualcomm TrueWireless Stereo Plus, which operates differently from standard true wireless connections.
 Rather than designating one earbud as the primary receiver and the other as the secondary, TrueWireless Stereo Plus separately and simultaneously connects to both earbuds.
 This reduces latency and improves connection strength and stability.
 The only caveat is you need to remain within the standard 10-meter wireless range.

 Android and iPhone users benefit from both aptX and AAC high-quality Bluetooth codec support.

 The earbuds support both aptX and AAC high-quality Bluetooth codecs, meaning iOS and Android users alike benefit from CD-like quality audio.
 To fully benefit from the codec support, make sure the earbuds create a cogent seal as external noise can mask the sound of your music.
 The other benefit of aptX and AAC support is latency reduction, which is great news for mobile Netflix viewers and such.

 How is the battery life on the 1MORE True Wireless ANC?

 If your music library is comprised of female vocalists and acoustic tunes, you may not appreciate how the sound signature makes bass notes sound twice as loud as the aforementioned sounds.
-1More follows a formulaic approach to sound quality with these earphones: amplify the lows and highs.
+1MORE follows a formulaic approach to sound quality with these earphones: amplify the lows and highs.
 This gives more oomph to music while maintaining a false sense of clarity by way of treble emphasis.